raphael-susewind/india-religion-politics/upid/README.md

 This table contains the ID matching and integration table for Uttar Pradesh.
 Each row is the equivalent of a booth.

 Fully integrated entries would have a booth_id_07, booth_id_09, booth_id_12 etc for this booth - this means I am convinced anything with these ID codes relates to the same actual entity.
+But it might also be that an entry has only one or two associated IDs, because I could not safely say how it integrates over time (or because it disappeared / was first instituted at some point).
+Last but not least, it can also be that an entry with, say, a booth_id_07 has no corresponding booth_id_09, but a station_id_09, or at least an ac_id_09 - in these cases, I am confident that it falls into these wider entities, but cannot say for sure what the new micro equivalent is.
+All this will basically mean that you will be facing missing values when integrating across various years and related ID codes - its a complicated issue to get your head around, but that's how it is...

 ## Variables